Rand0110/Git_introduction/README.md

-# Github Workshop I
+# GitHub Workshop I
 - Introduction to Git and GitHub

-# Github Workshop II
+# GitHub Workshop II
 - Creating and Merging Branches